December 21, 2024

 Exelon has protested an existing deal that Talen Energy wanted to expand with a data center at its Susquehanna Nuclear Plant.
 (See Talen Energy Deal with Data Center Leads to Cost Shifting Debate at FERC.)

 The debate in the Talen proceeding led to FERC scheduling a technical conference on the issue for Nov.
-1. The issues around data centers are also being taken up by state regulators, with the Virginia State Corporation Commission on Oct.
+1. The issues around data centers also are being taken up by state regulators, with the Virginia State Corporation Commission on Oct.
 2 announcing a technical conference for December and the Maryland Public Service Commission recently holding a hearing.
 (See With Three Mile Island Restart, Debate Continues on Co-located Load in PJM.)

 Data centers are particularly important to the modern economy, and their recent proliferation in Northern Virginia shows that only allowing them to connect through the grid can lead to significant delays, Constellation said.